Amvrosy Buchma: Life and career

 a about the British politician and his anti-Soviet activities (Buchma played the title role).
 The actor gained exposure with two films by Pyotr Chardynin: the biopic Taras Shevchenko (1926) in which he portrayed the Ukrainian poet, and the historical drama Taras Triasilo (1927).
 In 1929, Buchma had one of his most acclaimed roles as the German soldier going insane during a World War I gas attack in Aleksandr Dovzhenko’s Arsenal.
 The actor played the title role of Gordei Iaroshchuk in The Night Coachman (1928) directed by Georgi Tasin, which tells the story of an ordinary man who awakens politically and sacrifices his life to avenge for the murder of his daughter.

 Buchma, transitioned to sound film without great difficulty.
 Another performance by Buchma is the role of Taras, a man who refuses to give in to the Nazi occupants, in Mark Donskoy’s holocaust tragedy The Undefeated (1945).
-Buchma also starred in Sergei Eizenshtein’s Ivan the Terrible (1943–1945) in the role of Aleksei Basmanov.
+Buchma also starred in Sergei Eisenstein’s Ivan the Terrible (1943–1945) in the role of Aleksei Basmanov.

 As director, Buchma helmed the silent Behind the Wall (1929), and a sound film in 1954, Earth (co-directed with A.